awsdocs/aws-certificate-user-guide/doc_source/gs-acm-validate-dns.md

 Before the Amazon certificate authority \(CA\) can issue a certificate for your site, AWS Certificate Manager \(ACM\) must verify that you own or control all of the domain names that you specified in your request\.
 You can choose either email validation or DNS validation when you request a certificate\.
 This topic discusses DNS validation\.
 For information about email validation, see [Use Email to Validate Domain Ownership](gs-acm-validate-email.md)\.

+If you encounter problems using DNS validation, see [Troubleshoot DNS Validation Problems](troubleshooting-DNS-validation.md)\.

 **Note**
 Validation applies only to certificates provided by AWS Certificate Manager \(ACM\)\.
 ACM does not validate domain ownership for [imported certificates](import-certificate.md)\.